 Maternal Microbiome: How Indole May Protect Children From Fatty Liver Disease

-New University of Oklahoma research shows that supplementing pregnant mothers with indole—a compound produced by healthy gut bacteria—can protect their offspring from fatty liver disease later in life.
+Summary: New University of Oklahoma research shows that supplementing pregnant mothers with indole—a compound produced by healthy gut bacteria—can protect their offspring from fatty liver disease later in life.
+The protection appears to be mediated through the inherited microbiome.

 The Problem: Childhood Fatty Liver Disease